 Chef and owner Frank Pendola

 What began years ago as an effort to surround himself with the tastes and smells of his old New York Italian neighborhood, evolved in 2004 into the creation of Nostrano, a Tuscan-style kitchen built in the lower level of his home.
 Nostrano was designed as the place where Frank could use his garden ingredients to prepare extensive meals in an open, interactive setting.
 Here, guests could relax, enjoy good food, learn about the origin of each dish and even help make their own pasta.
 Soon after Nostrano was completed, those that had enjoyed Frank's cooking for years began to schedule evenings there with friends and family.
 What was a life-long passion soon became a fulfilling new career.
 In December of 2005, Frank's success led him to leave his 15-year position as a molecular biologist to pursue his culinary endeavors full-time.
 Nostrano is, and will continue to be, a place to cultivate and share the age-old traditions of Italian cuisine.
-Read more about Nostrano in the Bangor Daily News article “The Fire Down Below” and Ellsworth American article “Cue-ing Up”.
+Read more about Nostrano in the Bangor Daily News article “The Fire Down Below” and Ellsworth American article “The Italian Way”.